ovh/docs/pages/platform/logs-data-platform/quick_start/guide.en-gb.md

 First, you will have to create a new account on [the Logs Data Platform page](https://www.ovh.com/fr/data-platforms/logs){.external}.
 Creating an account is totally free.
 With the pay-as-you-go pricing model of Logs Data Platform you pay only what you use.

-- Log into the [ovh.com Manager](https://www.ovh.com/manager){.external}, and navigate to the Cloud section located at the top left in the header.
+- Log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), and navigate to the Bare Metal Cloud section located at the top left in the header.
 - Once you have created your credentials, the main interface will appear :

 ![Main interface](images/manager_start.png){.thumbnail}